R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

-Especially in methodology research, an important aspect is the comparison of different methods to assess the respective strengths and weaknesses.
-There are several data sets that are recurrent in the missing values literature but, they have not been listed together yet.
-We gathered publicly available data sets that have been used recurrently for comparison or illustration purposes in publications, R packages and tutorials.
-Most of these datasets are already included in R packages but some are available on other data collections.
-Figure~\ref{fig:datasets} shows how the datasets are presented, with a detailed description shown for one of the dataset (``Ozone'', obtained by clicking on its name).
-The description follows the UCI Machine Learning Repository presentation \citep{dua_2019}, including a short description of the dataset, how to obtain it, external references describing the dataset in more details, and links to tutorials/lectures on our websites or to vignettes in R packages that use the dataset.
+Especially in methodology research, an important aspect is the comparison of different methods to assess their respective strengths and weaknesses.
+Several datasets are recurrent in the missing values literature but have not been referenced together yet.
+We gathered publicly available datasets that have recurrently been used for comparison or illustration purposes in publications, {R} packages and tutorials.
+Most of these datasets are already included in {R} packages but some are available in other data collections.
+Figure~\ref{fig:datasets} shows how the datasets are presented, with a detailed description shown for one of the dataset (\samp{Ozone}, obtained by clicking on its name).
+The description follows the UCI Machine Learning Repository presentation \citep{dua_2019}, including a short description of the dataset, how to obtain it, external references describing the dataset in more details, and links to tutorials/lectures on our websites or to vignettes in {R} packages that use the dataset.

-In addition, the Data sets page also references existing methods for generating missing data, given assumptions on their generation mechanisms (as in the R package \pkg{mice}).
+In addition, the \textit{Datasets} section also references existing methods for generating missing data, given assumptions on their generation mechanisms (as in the {R} package \pkg{mice}).